NUS1996/Edtech-Analysis-/README.md

 ## 🌟 Conclusion
 This project empowers the EdTech startup to make data-driven decisions by providing key insights into course offerings, viewer preferences, and instructor performance.
 It strategically guides content development to maximize learner engagement and market relevance.

----

-Let me know if you'd like any tweaks or a more detailed breakdown of any section!